 A betta fish tank should be cleaned as often as necessary to keep the tank clean and remove any accumulated debris.
 Each tank is different and will depend on several factors such as:

-- The Size of the tank – Usually, the bigger the tank, the less often in needs cleaning.
+- Betta Tank Size – Usually, the bigger the tank, the less often it needs cleaning.

 - Does your tank have a filter? – Filters will help to keep a tank cleaner for longer.

 - Is your betta tank well planted? – Plants aid in the bioactivity of your tank.

 - How bioactive is your aquarium? – The more bioactive, the more it sustains itself.

 - How many fish are in your tank? – More fish equates to more waste build-up.